 Australian industry is also increasingly turning to renewables, demonstrated by a growing trend of industry players signing up to long-term contracts for renewable power in most cases bypassing traditional retailers.
 It is estimated that half of the 2020 RET could be delivered by corporate-backed solar and wind PPAs.

 AEMO’s Integrated System Plan 2018 report predicts the change in the Energy mix between 2018, and 2040.
 The report states “By 2040 under the Neutral scenario, the energy production from retired coal-fired generation is projected to be replaced with about 28GW of large-scale solar generation and nearly 10.5GW of wind generation (in addition to the 4.5GW already installed), complemented by over 17GW of new and existing storage capacity.”

 So, with the NEG being dead, has this halted the PV boom in Australia, or is it just getting started?

-If you would like to find out more about asset manager and specialist services QE can offer in respect of the Australian PV market, please contact Joanna Leigh, our Head of Asset Management, Australia, via the enquiries section of
+If you would like to find out more about asset manager and advisory services QE can offer in respect of the Australian PV market, please contact Joanna Leigh, our Head of Asset Management, Australia, via the enquiries section of our website.

 This article is written and edited by Shirine Azzi.
 She can be contacted at: email@example.com